 Man to plead guilty in South Carolina police officer's death

-In this undated file photo provided by the Richland County, S.C., Sheriff's Office, shows Officer Greg Alia.
-Jarvis Hall charged with killing Alia in September 2015 at a South Carolina shopping mall nearly two years ago is expected to plead guilty Tuesday, May 9, 2017.
+This undated photo provided by the Richland County Sheriff's Department shows Jarvis Hall.
+A hearing is scheduled on Tuesday, May 9, 2017, in Richland County, S.C., for Hall charged with killing a police officer at a South Carolina shopping mall nearly two years ago.

 Comments